tw4l/brunnhilde-gui/README.md

 For easy installation in Bitcurator, save the script to /usr/share/brunnhilde/brunnhilde.py.

 The GUI requires Brunnhilde v1.1.0 or higher.
+Version 1.2.2 or higher is recommended.
 Dependencies must be installed as explained in [Brunnhilde](http://github.com/timothyryanwalsh/brunnhilde) repo.

 #### GUI Installation in Bitcurator